 Instead look into cars that have something of a cult status.
 Old Cadillacs, VWs and luxury cars can be quite cheap to purchase after their initial term of depreciation.
 But when kept in good condition, they can actually end up far exceeding their original value – especially once the production of their model has ceased.

 These cult cars were once plentiful and relatively easy to find on a budget.
 But the next generation of cars are out there now and good knowledge of popular cars could earn you a safe investment in the future.

 Like everything else that you own, your home should be viewed first and foremost as an investment.
 It’s important that you love it, but more important still for a stable financial future is that it has a solid resale value.
 If you end up in negative equity it can be very difficult to find another house, so look for something you could maybe commit to do improvements on.

 Superficial aspects like painting and cleaning can be done quite easily.
-More specialist improvements, like electrics, plumbing or structural changes can end up costing a lot to put right.
-So make sure you factor this in when viewing houses for the first time.
+More specialist improvements, like electrics, plumbing, air conditioning repair or structural changes could possible end up costing a bit more than you thought to make right, which is one of the Reasons You Need A Sewer Inspection Before You Buy A Home.
+Therefore, you should make sure you factor this in when viewing houses for the first time.

-One way to check what the upper limit of your investment may be, is to check listings to find out what other houses have been sold for recently.
+One way to check what the upper limit of your investment may be, is to check real estate for sale listings to find out what other houses have been sold for recently.
 If there is sufficient margin for you to make your improvements and keep some for yourself, then it may be a great investment.